 While you will have gained a broad idea of what will be expected of you in your interview, now’s the time to iron out the specifics.

 Arrange a one-to-one meeting with your manager to establish exactly what they believe success will look like in your first few weeks, months and year in your role.
 You can then begin to plan your workflow, set goals and achieve them.

-4. Get organised, work hard and chart your progress
+Get organised, work hard and chart your progress

-Get into the habit of making a note of all your accomplishments, major contributions and any positive feedback you get.
+Get into the habit of making a note of all your accomplishments, significant contributions and any positive feedback you get.
 Not only will this boost your confidence and help to monitor your success, but it will help to prepare you for future performance reviews (and salary negotiations).

-5. Establish your new routine and explore the local area
+Establish your new routine

-6. Introduce yourself and make friends
+Introduce yourself and make friends

 Give it a chance

 If your job isn’t how you expected or you instinctively suspect you may have made a mistake, don’t panic.
-Early teething problems are relatively common and it can take weeks or sometimes months to feel settled in a new job.
-If, after 6 months, you’re still unsure whether the role is for you, schedule a meeting with your manager to air your concerns, or contact your Realm consultant for advice.
+Early teething problems are common, and it can take weeks or sometimes months to feel settled in a new job, especially given the circumstances!